damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/online-marketing/index.html.md

 * **Google Webmaster Tools**: Check the dashboard and messages for any important notifications regarding the website.
 Also check under `Search Traffic` > `Manual Actions` for any URLs that have been identified as spam or harmful content.
 * **Bing Webmaster Tools**: Check all the links under `Security`.
 * **Google Analytics**: Compare organic site traffic from the most previous week compared to the previous week and look for any large fluctuations.

+## Online Marketing Tools<a name="tools"></a>

+We use a variety of tools to support the other team within the company.

+### Unbounce<a name="unbounce"></a>

+Unbounce is for the creation of landing pages.
+The login information is in the marketing vault of 1Password.
+Currently, the only landing pages within Unbounce are for our PPC traffic.
+All webcast landing pages will be migrated to Unbounce, as well as landing pages for gated content (whitepapers, cheat sheets, etc.)

+Before any Unbounce landing pages are used, approval should be requested from the design team to make sure that the pages meet our brand standards.